Treaty 8 Tribal Association

 Treaty 8 Tribal Association (T8TA) is an association of six of the eight Peace River Country First Nations bands who are signatories to Treaty 8 in northeastern British Columbia.
-They have joined together in an effort to negotiate with British Columbia and Canada outside the British Columbia Treaty Process.
+They have joined in an effort to negotiate with British Columbia and Canada outside the British Columbia Treaty Process.

 Incorporated in 1982 under the BC Societies Act, T8TA is primarily funded by the federal Department of Crown–Indigenous Relations and Northern Affairs.